 04. Create thumbnails

-"Some compositions come to me straight away; I know exactly how I feel they should be, and they rarely evolve much in terms of composition.
-Some, however, are very tricky and can take a long time to get right.
+"Some compositions come to me straight away," he says.
+"I know exactly how I feel they should be, and they rarely evolve much in terms of composition.
+Some, however, are very tricky and can take a long time to get right."

-Getting the thumbnails right at this point is essential.
-They are the backbone structure of the book.
-If there are flaws in the visual storytelling here, then making it pretty in colour at the final stage will be a waste of time.
+"Getting the thumbnails right at this point is essential," he advises.
+"They're the backbone structure of the book.
+If there are flaws in the visual storytelling here, then making it pretty in colour at the final stage will be a waste of time."

 05. Make roughs

-Choosing the right colour palette for a book is something I always find quite a challenge.
-The Squirrels Who Squabbled is set in the last days of autumn, so I wanted lots of lovely oranges, reds and browns soaked in sunshine.
+Choosing the right colour palette for a book can be a challenge.
+"The Squirrels Who Squabbled is set in the last days of autumn, so I wanted lots of lovely oranges, reds and browns soaked in sunshine," Field says.

-At this point, I also start to think about the lighting in each spread, sketching in the shadows, so I can be consistent with the direction of the sun from scene to scene when it comes to the final art stage.
-These elements give the illustration a greater sense of realism.
+"At this point, I also start to think about the lighting in each spread, sketching in the shadows, so I can be consistent with the direction of the sun from scene to scene when it comes to the final art stage.
+These elements give the illustration a greater sense of realism."

-06. New challenges
+06. Look for new challenges

-I think this stems from my animation background, but I see a picture book as the best 24 images from a film.
-Each page must bring the text to life, communicate the story and I try to bring something else to the story visually.
-Each book is a new challenge to develop myself further as an artist.
+"I think this stems from my animation background, but I see a picture book as the best 24 images from a film," Field says.
+"Each page must bring the text to life, communicate the story and I try to bring something else to the story visually.
+Each book is a new challenge to develop myself further as an artist."